|

 The loader can select proper ammunition out of four different

-The tank's new fire control system includes modern
+types and 10 rounds total. | The tank's new fire control system includes modern

 components, whose capabilities are very high in detection range